arcus-azure/arcus.security/docs/preview/features/secret-store/index.md

 ```

 When your application wants to access a secret, all it has to do is use `ISecretProvider` which will give you access to all the registered secret providers.
-the secret store will provide with you an `ISecretProvider` instance that contains the registered secret providers.

 ## Using secret store within Azure Functions